 The next step is to pick a debt reduction plan.

 Two popular strategies for paying off debt are called the debt snowball and the debt avalanche.
-Both ask that you isolate one source of debt to work on first.
-Once you select a debt, it’s time to go hard to make it disappear.
+Both ask that you isolate one source of debt to focus on first.

-Simply put, you’ll make extra payments or payments larger than the minimum monthly payment until the outstanding balance is eliminated.
+Simply put, you’ll make extra payments or payments larger than the minimum monthly payment on that debt until the outstanding balance is eliminated.
+You’ll continue making the minimum monthly payment on all your other debts.

 A debt snowball payoff plan involves working on the source of debt with the smallest balance.
 For example, a person with three credit cards would pick the one with the lowest outstanding balance and work on paying it down.